gvwilson/thirdbit/src/fiction/madica/index.md

 "Oh, be a dear, let her rest," Whiskers said.
 "She's not an elf yet, you know.
-She can't keep up with the likes of us 'til she's been to the---the fitting room."
+She can't keep up with the likes of us 'til she's been to the—the fitting room."
 Her sentence finished in a sniffle.

 "Wh-What's the f-fitting room?"
 Madica asked, shivering.
 She had been warm enough while she was walking, but as soon as she stopped, the